dsccommunity/SqlServerDsc/README.md

 * The parameter IAcceptLicensTerms must be set to 'Yes'.
 * The parameter InstanceName can only be set to 'SSRS' since there is no way to change the instance name.
+* When using action 'Uninstall', the same version of the executable as the version of the installed product must be used.
+If not, sometimes the uninstall is successful (because the executable returns exit code 0) but the Microsoft SQL Server Reporting Services instance was not actually removed.

 #### Parameters